alex3dd/python-cmdwrapper/README.md

 ## CmdWrapper - wrap any Linux command and use it as a Python method

-This library can be useful for DevOps/Linux engineers.
+This library is useful for DevOps/Linux engineers.

 ## Author